JosephSilber/bouncer/readme.md

 The table structure in Bouncer 1.0 has changed significantly.
 To make the upgrade as easy as possible, Bouncer ships with an upgrade migration file which will migrate your schema *and your data* to the new structure.

+> **Remember:** Before migrating, be sure to run a full backup of your database!
+If anything goes wrong, you'll want to be able to restore from your backup.

 After updating to Bouncer 1.0 through composer, run the following command:

 ```